The road to medical school is long

 might be good material for your statement.

-Determine whether you need to include an
+Determine if you need to include an addendum

 to your personal statement.
 What additional points,